sonialagunac/sonialagunac.github.io/content/news_old/_index.md

       - title:
         url: https://arvr.google.com/
         date: '2024-07-01'
-        awarder: Our paper on Stochastic Concept Bottleneck Models got accepted at Neurips 2024!📝
+        awarder: Our paper on Stochastic Concept Bottleneck Models got accepted at NeurIPS 2024!📝
       - title:
         url: https://arvr.google.com/
         date: '2024-07-01'
-        awarder: Our paper on how to intervene on any black box (Beyond CBMs) got accepted at Neurips 2024!📝
+        awarder: Our paper on how to intervene on any black box (Beyond CBMs) got accepted at NeurIPS 2024!📝

       - title:
         url: https://arvr.google.com/
         date: '2024-07-01'
-        awarder: Our paper on General Movement Classificaation at ML4H sympossium with Neurips 2024! 👶
+        awarder: Our paper on General Movement Classificaation at ML4H sympossium with NeurIPS 2024! 👶

       - title:
         url: https://arvr.google.com/
         date: '2024-07-01'
-        awarder: Our paper on Diffusion Models with CBMs got accepted at  workshop Neurips!📝
+        awarder: Our paper on Diffusion Models with CBMs got accepted at  workshop NeurIPS!📝
       - title:
         url: https://arvr.google.com/
         date: '2024-07-01'